 Getting to the Race

-Below are some other suggestions on how to get to the race.
+Below are some other suggestions on how to get to the 10 Mile race start.
 Parking is always at a premium and streets that are part of the race course will be closed.
 We suggest that you consider other alternatives to driving to the race, but if you decide to drive, arrive early.
-Again, we highly encourage everyone to use Metro!

 - Click Here for a map that shows all of the metered DC parking in the city.
 Please note that meter parking is controlled by the city and this can change at any time.